 Light Work - Exerting up to 20 pounds: Occasionally, Kneeling: Occasionally, Climbing (Stairs, Ladders, etc.): Occasionally, Lifting 10-25 lbs: Occasionally, Carrying 10-25 lbs: Occasionally, Pushing/pulling 10-25 lbs: Occasionally, Sitting for long periods of time: Daily, Speaking; Essential, Hearing: Essential, Vision: Ability to distinguish similar colors, depth perception, close vision: Essential, Walking - Short Distances: Daily, Walking - Moderate Distances; Occasionally

 Posting Detail Information

 Background Check Statement

-This position is subject to a pre-employment criminal and financial history background check.
-A criminal conviction or arrest pending adjudication and/or adverse financial history information alone shall not disqualify an applicant in the absence of a relationship to the requirements of the position.
-Background check information will be used in a confidential, non-discriminatory manner consistent with state and federal law.
+This position may be subject to a pre-employment criminal, sex-offender registry, financial history background check and drug screening.
+A criminal conviction or arrest pending adjudication and/or adverse financial history alone shall not disqualify an applicant in the absence of a relationship to the requirements of the position.
+Background checks and drug screening information will be used in a confidential, non-discriminatory manner consistent with state and federal law.